edilson258/edilson258/README.md

 ## Backend & DevOps Engineer

-Almost a decade delivering systems at scale, I build services that ship reliably and stay easy to maintain as complexity grows.
-I work across the full lifecycle from distributed service design and cloud-native infrastructure to automated delivery and production observability.
-Keeping platforms stable, performant, and resilient as they evolve is my core focus.
-I also contribute to open-source software that powers the modern web.

----

-## Technical Skills

 - **Languages:** Python, TypeScript, Java, C/C++, Rust
 - **Frameworks & Libraries:** NestJS, FastAPI, Django, Express, TypeORM, Prisma
 - **Databases & Messaging:** PostgreSQL, MongoDB, Redis, RabbitMQ